sunney23421/sushi/README.md

 # SushiProjectZero

-This project is about object detection by using Tensorflow, Tensorflow Lite to detect 10 types of sushi and using Flutter.
+This project is about object detection that can identify 10 types of sushi by using Tensorflow,it used by Flutter as a mobile frame work .

 ## Why?
-Beacuse I like to fix the problem and cut-corner.
-To make our life easier with technology. it's 2020 man modern problems require modern solutions!!
+The reason why I've decided to create this app is beacuse I like to solve problems and cut-corners.
+I'd like to make our life easier by using  technologies.
+It's 2021, modern problems require modern solutions!!

 <img src="https://media.giphy.com/media/9058ZMj6ooluP4UUPl/giphy.gif">

 ## Concept
-I would like to devlop the application that can detect various types of sushi and calculate all those price.
+I'd like to develop application that can detect various types of sushi and calculate its price.
-So, employees don't need to think what kind of sushi that customer took.
+Application is full of advantages that will make your life easier.
+It is a good opportunity for an employee to save time by recognizing what kind of sushi their customer took.
-Moreover, new employees don't need to remember how many type of sushi what we're selling, what price are they.
+Moreover, new employees don't have to waste their time by remembering each type of sushi and its price.
+My apptlication will do all hard work for you.

 ## How it's work?
-I use Tensorflow 1.5 as the framework, and convert to Tensorflow lite and use with Flutter.
+I've used Tensorflow 1.5 as the framework, converted to Tensorflow lite and used with Flutter.
 TensorFlow is Google's open source AI framework for machine learning and high performance numerical computation.
-I use around 2000 images of 10 types of sushi.
-Which is around 200 pre class.
+I used around 2000 images of 10 types of sushi, which is around 200 pre classes.
-I divided images into 2 set, first is test set in 10% of total iamges and Second is train set with 90% of images.
+I divided images into 2 sets:
+First is, test set in 10% of total iamges.
+Second is, train set with 90% of images.

-- To train the custom model, I use google Co-lab because higher gpu power that my notebook.
+- To train the custom model, I use google Co-lab because of higher GPU power than my laptop.
-- The model took around 3 days,since the loss rate is not getting anylower(how low of loss rate is, more accuracy it's going to be )
+- The model took me around 3 days, since loss rate didn't get any lower (lower loss rate is, more accurate it's going to be )

 ## Setup
-This the how to setup your phone position
+This is how to setup your phone position.
-- The phone need to be over the object(sushi) at least all of sushi needs to fit in the frame
+- The phone need to be above the object(sushi) at least all of them must fit into the screen.
-- The sushi detection will able to define by top's of sushi, not side of sushi.
+- The sushi detection will be able to identify the top layer of sushi only, not sides
-- when you take photo, it's should look like this
+- When you took a  photo, it should look like this
 <img src="https://user-images.githubusercontent.com/39997819/114253739-9ada1780-99d5-11eb-9bc0-e4b80de8087b.jpg">

 ## How to use
 <img src="https://user-images.githubusercontent.com/39997819/114254216-3f5d5900-99d8-11eb-87a6-7d63d5746db2.jpg" width="400" height="790">
 From left to right

-- The first section is Tensorflow detection, just press the btn to take the photo.
-The result will show image with label node over the image
-- Second, for at extra sushi into list, or some sushi that has't been detected.
-- Next, Is show the list of sushi.
-- Lastly, just calculator.
+- First, press the button to take a photo.
+As a result, the name of the sushi will appear on the top of the sushi you took picture of.
+- Second, in case of non-recognition or adding extra sushi into the list, click on the upper right section with sushi.
+Or in case of wrong recognition, click the button on the lower left section with sushi.
+- Next, as soon as you got everything correct, its ready for payment.
+- Lastly, the total price of sushi will appear automatically and you can easily give a change to the customer.

 ## Types of sushi